robert-osborne/django-kevin/README.md

 ![Django 1.7.1](http://img.shields.io/badge/Django-1.7.1-brightgreen.svg)

-A heavily personalized project template for Django 1.7.1 using postgres for development and production.
+A heavily personalized project template for Django 1.7.1 using Postgres for development and production.
 Ready to deploy on Heroku with a bunch of other goodies.

 Forked from the original [django-two-scoops-project](https://github.com/twoscoops/django-twoscoops-project)